 The Federal, Provincial, and Territorial governments of Canada provide financial assistance to help residents in the pursuit of post-secondary education.
 This assistance is provided in the form of loans and grants.
-The Scholarships and Student Finance Office provides application forms and advising concerning these government student assistance programs.
+The Scholarships and Student Finance Office provides advising concerning these government student assistance programs.